 Back when denim was first introduced to the ’49ers who were in need of sturdy pants, whiskering did not exist on new jeans.
 Instead, it developed as these miners and cowboys would wear and re-wear their jeans without washing, forming creases from bending at the hip.
 Dirt and grime would then get into the creases, and the constant re-wear would make the jeans develop a detail where the creases changed color.
 Today, most denim whiskering is developed by a machine to give the jeans the impression of a worn-in feel.

 While jeans in a variety of washes and silhouettes are a classic part of what makes up the perfect wardrobe, jeans become much less timeless when they feature playful embellishments like the studs or embroidery from today’s trends.
 These embellishments help personalize your jeans to make them feel special.
 If you have glam style, you may just love a pair of jeans with pearl embellishments.
-If you’re a boho babe, you might enjoy a pair of jeans featuring floral embroidery down the leg.
+If you’re a boho babe, you might enjoy a pair of stylish plus size jeans featuring floral embroidery down the leg.

 Generally, the seams in denim (and most pants) run along the outside of the leg and up the inside of the leg.
 Lately, denim that features front seams that run up the center of each leg is trending.
 This line detail can visually elongate the legs and also help your jeans last a bit longer.
-Many of us who wear plus size denim find that when we walk, the inside seams can rub against each other, oftentimes resulting in jeans tearing.
+Many of us who wear plus size jeans find that when we walk, the inside seams can rub against each other, oftentimes resulting in jeans tearing.
 Front seams can reduce this effect and are totally on-trend for the season.